emaloney/MBDataEnvironment/README.md

 ### The Structure of an MBML File

 The outermost XML tag in an MBML document is the `<MBML>` tag.
-Within this tag are *declarations* of various types.
+Contained within this tag are *declarations* of various types.
 The structure of the document is:

 ```xml
 <MBML modules="...">